fakela/documentation/get-started/setup-your-account.md

 5. Once you've read the terms and agree to it, click on the first checkbox.
  > Optional: You can click the second checkbox to subscribe to our monthly newsletter.
 6. Click on **Sign up with Google**.
+7. Check your email or spam box for confirmation and follow the instructions in the email to activate your account.

 ![Sign up with Google](https://files.readme.io/ee3fb32-Screenshot_2022-01-10_at_19.34.54.png "Signup with Google")
+[COMMENT]:<> (I couldn't reproduce this screenshot for GitHub.
+Sign up with my GitHub was having issues)

 ## Log In to Mindee Account
 If you already have an account with Mindee, follow these steps to log in to your account.